os-js/manual.os-js.org/src/v3/install/README.md

 Clone the official boilerplate [repository](https://github.com/os-js/OS.js) (or download and extract a [compressed version](https://github.com/os-js/OS.js/releases) of latest release).

-> **[info] The official repository is intended for you to use as a boilerplate to create your own distributions of OS.js.
+> **[info] The official repository is intended for you to use as a boilerplate to create your own installations/distributions of OS.js.
 You can safely remove the `.git` directory afterwards if you used git, as well as modify the structure and included files as you see fit.**

 ```bash
 git clone -b master --single-branch https://github.com/os-js/OS.js.git